 WHO: JSC welcomes single young adults between the ages of 21 and 28 who are college graduates or young adults with comparable experience.
 Applicants should desire a year to serve others and to explore the spiritual questions that bring meaning to life.

 WHAT: We are a nonprofit, faith-based organization with a philosophy resting on the foundations of Servant Leadership, Justice Work, Intentional Community Living, and Spiritual Practice.
-Although JSC is an affiliate of the Episcopal Service Corps, we accept young people from any faith background.
+Although JSC is an affiliate of the Episcopal Service Corps, we welcome young people from any faith background.

 WHERE: Johnson Service Corps operates two houses, one each in Durham and in Chapel Hill/Carrboro.
 Our Partner Organizations are within driving distance of these communities.
 While cars are allowed, they are not necessary for all placements during a given service year.
 Several of our Corps Members are close enough to their Partner Organizations that they walk to work, and the local bus system can also be an option.

 WHEN: Corps members commit to living intentionally and discerning their life’s calling from mid-August until July 31 of the following year.